 A parent may allow their child to relocate to Brazil for various reasons.
-There are a couple of reasons why a parent may allow their child to relocate to Brazil.
 A possible scenario is a family crisis, such as a sudden illness or death in the family, where the child requires emotional support from their extended family.

 Another scenario could be a divorce or separation, where one parent needs to move to Brazil for work or personal reasons and wishes to take their child along.
 In much of cases, both parents may agree that the move to Brazil is in the best interest of the child, such as to provide a fresh start and a new environment for the child to grow and thrive in.